Robert Geller

 Robert Geller (born 1976, in Hamburg, Germany) is a German-born American fashion designer.

 Early life and education

 He graduated with a degree in fashion design at RISD in 2001 and moved to New York to join Marc Jacobs shortly after.

 Career

-In New York, Geller met Alexandre Plokhov, a patternmaker, and partnered up with Alexandre to launch menswear brand Cloak, which went on to win the Ecco Domani award in 2003 and the Vogue/CFDA Grant in 2004.
-Robert left Cloak after the Fall 2004 collection.
+In New York, Geller met Alexandre Plokhov, a patternmaker, and partnered up with him at menswear brand Cloak, which went on to win the Ecco Domani award in 2003 and the Vogue/CFDA Grant in 2004.
+Geller left Cloak after the Fall 2004 collection.
 Cloak finally closed down in Spring 2007.

-In 2006, Robert launched a women's line called Harald.
-Initially meant to only be knitwear, the line exploded into a full fledge collection, helping launch Robert back into the fashion spotlight.
-The attention allowed him to secure financial backing for a menswear label under his own name.
+In 2006, Geller launched a women's line called Harald.
+Initially meant to only be knitwear, the line grew into a full collection.
+This helped Geller secure financial backing for a menswear label under his own name.
 In Fall 2007 Robert Geller menswear debuted at New York Fashion Week.

+In 2024, Geller became lead designer of men's clothing at fashion company Rag & Bone.